leandrohsilveira/reactjs-hooks-rxjs/README.md

 ```

-To reduce the boilerplate of RXJS integration with React, developers appeal to decorators, that is one of the known causes of the “component tree wrapper hell” that mobilized the React Team to introduce the hooks feature.
+Some developers appeal to decorators to avoid this, but this is one of the known causes of the “component tree wrapper hell” that mobilized the React Team to introduce the hooks feature.

 They also appeal to other libraries like “Recycle JS” that abstracts away the observable subscription/unsubscription.

 ## The magical hook
-Extra libraries or decorators no more.
-Just one hook and your components are ready to react any RXJS Observable changes:
+No more extra libraries or decorators.
+Just one hook and your components are ready to react to any RXJS Observable changes:

 ```js
 import {useState, useEffect} from 'react';